Country specific information

 🦄 A little bit of positivity for everyone :D

 There are many countries which will add extra taxes onto goods coming into their country.
 There are many reasons behind this, but for you this is just an additional fee that will cost you money.
 Depending on your country, there are ways to avoid this.
 Using these methods may be against the law depending on your country, it is advised that you look into your country's laws before attempting this especially when it comes to porn, as the information below may be incorrect.

 Undervaluing is when the declared price is lower than the actual price you paid.
 This can be used to avoid paying import taxes.

-For stores, see the ones marked with ★ in the list of shops.
+For stores that are willing to do this, see the ones marked with ★ in the list of shops.

-For proxy and forwarding services see the proxy and forwarding services page.
+For proxy and forwarding services that are willing to do this, see the proxy and forwarding services page.
 These are also marked with ★.

 The declared value should obviously be lower than the tax threshold in your country.
 Read the information for your country on this page to find out what this is.

 No tax unless a single package contains 200,000 yen (~$2000) worth of goods.
 Books and printed matter are generally duty free.
 Customs & Border Protection state that they check all packages valued at over $200 ($100 for gifts) to fill out necessary paperwork for processing; occasionally, this will result in duty being charged, even for packages under $2000.
 EMS and Airmail are the most likely to get hit by customs.
 If an item is sent via Fedex, then they may phone in order to clarify the declaration as Japanese companies have a tendency to simplify the materials into groups which are not accepted by their database.